davidknapik/NMS-glyph-decoder/README.md

 -   Support for different screen resolutions.
 -   A graphical user interface (GUI).
 -   Automatic detection of when glyphs are on-screen.
+-   Better symbol detection when there is less consistent background

 ---